Ambitious professional women want it all — the high-powered career and a balanced family life.

-After hearing common challenges from the working moms I coach in my executive coaching practice, I approached Alpha, an on-demand user insights platform, to learn more about what working women really want and need from their employers to feel supported and successful.
+After hearing common challenges from the working moms I coach in my executive coaching practice, I approached Alpha, a rapid consumer feedback platform, to learn more about what working women really want and need from their employers to feel supported and successful.

 We ran a series of tests on Alpha’s platform in August 2018, against a total audience of more than 700 professional women under the age of 60; approximately half of the respondents had or plan to have children in the next 9 months.
 Here’s what we learned:

 - Approximately 1 of every 4 employees has turned down a job because the benefits package did not meet their expectations

 - Women (35%) ranked paid time off as the most important employer benefit, with 77% of women noting that paid time off, including maternity leave, was “extremely” or “very” important in relation to their overall benefits package

 - Other benefits women valued highly include flexible working arrangements (23%), fitness and wellness offerings (14%), adequate maternity leave (11%), subsidized childcare (6%), caregiving/eldercare support (5%) and concierge services to support daily tasks (5%)